Elin McCready

 Elin McCready is an American linguist and professor in the Department of English Language and Literature at Aoyama Gakuin University.
-She researches semantics, pragmatics, and philosophy of language, focusing in particular on phenomena like evidentials, honorifics, and slurs.
+She researches semantics, pragmatics, and philosophy of language, focusing in particular on such phenomena as evidentials, honorifics, and slurs.
 She is also co-director of Aoyama Gakuin University's Singularity Research Institute.

 Academic career

-McCready earned a PhD at the University of Texas-Austin in 2005, with a dissertation entitled, "The dynamics of particles."
+McCready earned a PhD at the University of Texas-Austin in 2005, with a dissertation entitled "The dynamics of particles".

 McCready has written widely cited articles published in prestigious journals including Natural Language and Linguistic Theory, Linguistic Inquiry, Linguistics and Philosophy, Semantics and Pragmatics, and Journal of Cognitive Science.
-She has written two books, Reliability in Pragmatics, and The Semantics and Pragmatics of Honorification: Register and Social Meaning, and has (co-)edited numerous volumes, including Formal Approaches to Semantics and Pragmatics: Japanese and Beyond.
+She has written two books, Reliability in Pragmatics and The Semantics and Pragmatics of Honorification: Register and Social Meaning, and has (co-)edited numerous volumes, including Formal Approaches to Semantics and Pragmatics: Japanese and Beyond.

-In 2021, she received a Friedrich Wilhelm Bessel Research Award from the Alexander von Humboldt Foundation in Germany, which supports researchers who "are expected to produce cutting-edge activities."
+In 2021, she received a Friedrich Wilhelm Bessel Research Award from the Alexander von Humboldt Foundation in Germany, which supports researchers who "are expected to produce cutting-edge activities".